 Note: The pepper will be for you to choose.
 It could either be raw pepper, pepper sauce or just simply, cayenne pepper.

-Season with ½ tbsp geera, oregano, paprika and 3 leaves chadon beni and ¼ tsp salt.
+Season with ½ tablespoon geera, oregano, paprika and 3 leaves chadon beni and ¼ teaspoon salt.
 Mix well.

 bowl.
 Brush one side of the fish slice with the olive oil...

 Brush oil on the wax paper then place fish crust side up.